 Caramel: Not Too Hot

-- Follow recipe directions to melt caramel in a bowl or measuring cup that's deep enough for dipping the apples.
+- Follow recipe directions to melt caramel in a bowl or measuring cup that's deep and wide enough for dipping the apples.

 - Let melted caramel cool for a few minutes to thicken up.
 If caramel is too hot, it will slide right off the apple.